 BP Oman is committed to delivering In Country Value (ICV), focusing not only on helping the communities in which it works, but also on demonstrating support for Oman and its people, BP partners and the supply base as a whole.
 Its work in this area will underpin existing BP operations in the country as well as helping to build local capabilities, provide community investment and forge strong relationships with the Government and operating partners.

-If you wish to find and apply for vacancies with BP, kindly apply through their recruitment website.
+If you want to check your job application status with BP, kindly check through their recruitment website.